Falkgaard/nix-config-learning/v2/home/user.profiles/falk/profiles/workflow.profiles/README.md

 # Workflow Responsibilities

+## Audio Editing

+This profile has things useful for editing sound effects and creating music.

 ## Coding

 This workflow profile covers coding and development related responsibilities such as debugging, language servers, OpenGL/Vulkan, RenderDoc, etc.